 4th Violation or more: Fines ($100 per infraction, per day) (PAMC 12.20.010)

-The City is in the process of recruiting a Water Waste Coordinator who will be specifically dedicated to drought response actions.
+The City hired a Water Waste Coordinator who is specifically dedicated to drought response actions.

 Our community has successfully responded to the request for water use reductions.
 To encourage more conservation, the City has increased its rebate amounts, offered new water efficiency programs, received two grants for innovative water-saving technologies from SCVWD and expanded customer outreach about water supply conditions.

 How is Palo Alto Doing?
 To monitor our progress toward meeting water use reduction goals, staff is closely tracking water use and comparing it to use for the same time last year.
 Our water supplier is calling for a 10% voluntary water use reduction based on current local hydrologic conditions.
 You may hear about the State and SCVWD asking for a 20% reduction.
 This chart shows what the volume of Palo Alto's water consumption would be at a 10% reduction, a 20% reduction and where our 2014 consumption currently ranks in relation to water usage in 2013.
-The cumulative 15% water savings through October exceeds the 10% reduction goal requested from our water supplier.
+Palo Alto has cumulatively saved close to 16% through December, exceeding the 10% reduction goal requested from our water supplier.

-Palo Alto's water use from February through October is 14% lower than it was in 2013.
-Furthermore, City operations reduced water use from February through July by 25% compared to 2013.
+Palo Alto's water use from February through December is almost 16% lower than it was in 2013.
+Furthermore, City operations reduced water use from February through October by 27% compared to 2013.
 City departments are working to ensure that all aspects of operations reflect the need to conserve water, while still supplying sufficient water to the community's long-term investment that is our urban forest.

 Fall is a great time to plant!
 Take advantage of our seasonal rains, but be careful about any fertilizer or pesticides used.
 Chemicals can runoff into our waterways and pollute the bay.
 Visit www.ourwaterourworld.org for tips on safe gardening practices.